odoo/documentation/content/developer/reference/backend/views.rst

     open events (or records) in a FormViewDialog.
 Otherwise, it will open events in a new form view (with a do_action) ``quick_add``
-    enables quick-event creation on click: only asks the user for a ``name`` (the field to which this values is saved can be controlled through ``rec_name``) and tries to create a new event with just that and the clicked event time.
-Falls back to a full form dialog if the quick creation fails ``quick_create_form_view_id``
-    view to open when the user tries to quick create a record.
+    When a boolean value is passed, enables quick-event creation on click: only asks the user for a ``name`` (the field to which this values is saved can be controlled through ``rec_name``) and tries to create a new event with just that and the clicked event time.
+Falls back to a full form dialog if the quick creation fails.
+This attribute also accepts a form view id, which will be used instead of the quick create default dialog.
 ``create_name_field``
     name of the record's field holding the textual representation of the record, this is used when creating records through the 'quick create' mechanism